Bingham Consolidated Mining Company

 October 12, 1901

-"A busy scene is presented at the Dalton & Lark tunnel, where quite the nucleus of a village has sprung up, and to which point the rural delivery system was extended by Postmaster Roberts this week.
+A village at Lark -- "A busy scene is presented at the Dalton & Lark tunnel, where quite the nucleus of a village has sprung up, and to which point the rural delivery system was extended by Postmaster Roberts this week.
 Forty men, having headquarters there, are employed in driving the tunnel and installing compressors and other machinery.
 Buildings thus far completed are a two story boarding and bunk house, two residences and office."
 "On the line of the tunnel, about a mile from its mouth, twelve men are sinking a shaft, which will be connected with the compressor by surface pipe, when driving will be done both ways using machine drills.
 At the tunnel end of the electric tram to connect the tunnel with Dalton & Lark dump, about twenty men are working on grade."
-(Deseret Evening News, October 12, 1901)
+(Deseret Evening News, October 12, 1901, citing a news item in the Bingham Bulletin newspaper)

 November 4, 1901